AbstractAvival/Kotlin_Algorithms/README.md

 # Kotlin_Algorithms

-Algorithm implementations using Kotlin programming language.
+Algorithm implementations using the Kotlin programming language.
 I am currently reviewing algorithms on my free time and figured I could use them as exercises and practice.
 I will add algorithm implementations when I can.